FreaktheBear/TelescopeGoto/Readme.md

 ## Some pictures

 Herewith a few pictures of the design so far.
-Currently the right ascension and declination stepper motors will move the mount to an initial position (0 hours / 0 degrees) based on the feedback of two MPU6050 Accellero/Gyro sensors
+Currently the right ascension and declination stepper motors will move the mount to an initial position (_Pico_ reticle 0 hours / 0 degrees) based on the feedback of two MPU6050 Accellero/Gyro sensors

 ![mount1](images/mount1.jpg)